The Challenge of an "Onigiri Shop" That Started with a Handcart

 However, we are now facing even greater challenges.

-We've overcome one hurdle after another, from rice shortages to the retirement of respected producers, and finally made it this far.
-This place is our "treasure," filled with the hopes of the artisans who entrusted us with their ingredients, the students who diligently designed the interior, and my new colleagues who share my vision and will embark on this dream with me.
-It's a place brimming with the support of everyone who cheered us on, saying, "We're waiting for you."
+We have overcome one hurdle after another, from rice shortages to the retirement of respected producers, and finally made it this far.
+This place is our "treasure," filled with the hopes of the artisans who entrusted us with their ingredients, the students who diligently designed the interior, and the new colleagues who share my vision and will embark on this dream with me.
+It is also filled with the anticipation of everyone who has supported us, saying, "We're waiting for you."

-The one thing I desperately want to avoid is letting this challenge we've built together come to an end due to my own shortcomings.
-It is with the weight of that responsibility that I am writing this now.
+I desperately want to avoid letting this challenge, which we have all built together, come to an end due to my own shortcomings.
+I am writing this now, acutely aware of the weight of that responsibility.

-This endeavor, which began with a single cart, cannot end here.
-To make that desire a reality, I would be grateful if you could lend your support through this crowdfunding campaign.
+This challenge, which began with a single handcart, cannot end here.
+To make this determination a reality, I would be grateful if you could lend your support through this crowdfunding campaign.

 Current progress